Constellation-Labs/euclid-development-environment/README.md

 If you provide the `--run` parameter you should see the available URLs at the end of script execution

 ### Starting
-We have the option `start_genesis` to start the containers.
+We have the options `start_genesis` and `start` to start the containers.
 This option will fail case you didn't build the containers yet.
 You can call the option this way:
 ```
 ./hydra start_genesis
+./hydra start
 ```

 This script has some parameters such as `--only` (to start a specifical container), and `--include_dag_l1` (include the dag-l1 layer).